 Sitting Posture

-If you fidget and move around frequently, an office chair with a rocking mechanism or a kneeling chair could be a good choice.
+If you fidget and move around frequently, an workspace office chair with a rocking mechanism or a kneeling chair could be a good choice.
 If you sit for longer work sessions, prioritize adjustability and ergonomic features.

 Look for a chair with good lumbar support, a comfortable seat pan that distributes pressure evenly, and padded armrests to decrease strain on your arms and shoulders.
 You can also consider headrest chairs for extra comfort during long stretches.